Centrifuge (CFG) Price Hits $0.50 on Major Exchanges

-Centrifuge (CFG) traded 0.7% lower against the U.S. dollar during the one day period ending at 7:00 AM Eastern on January 29th.
-One Centrifuge coin can currently be purchased for $0.50 or 0.00001174 BTC on popular exchanges.
-Centrifuge has a total market cap of $29.83 million and approximately $864,518.90 worth of Centrifuge was traded on exchanges in the last day.
-During the last week, Centrifuge has traded 11.2% lower against the U.S. dollar.
+Centrifuge (CFG) traded down 0.6% against the US dollar during the one day period ending at 13:00 PM E.T. on February 4th.
+During the last week, Centrifuge has traded 0.7% higher against the US dollar.
+Centrifuge has a market cap of $30.17 million and $873,095.96 worth of Centrifuge was traded on exchanges in the last 24 hours.
+One Centrifuge coin can now be bought for $0.50 or 0.00001172 BTC on major exchanges.

 - Zoo Token (ZOOT) traded 2.2% lower against the dollar and now trades at $0.0652 or 0.00000239 BTC.